AnneliseRowan/code-quiz/readMe.md

 ## About
 Created a fun Lord of the Rings Quiz.
 Let's test your knowledge and see if you are welcome to MiddleEarth!

+•	Created a fun Lord of the Rings quiz to test individuals’ knowledge of MiddleEarth.
+•	Used Javascript, CSS, and HTML with Local Storage.
+There is a timer and each time a wrong answer is chosen the time will cut down.
+It prompts you for your name and will save it on the High Scores page.

 The links is : https://anneliserowan.github.io/code-quiz/